 Have you had a bankruptcy, foreclosure, or just a history of bad debt?
-If so, be careful because there are vultures who love to take advantage of people in your situation.
+If so, be careful because there are lots of unscrupulous lenders and other predatory companies that will try to take advantage of you.

 A prime example is the Horizon Gold card.
 If you currently have an account or you’re thinking about getting one, this review is a must-read.

-Quick Overview for 2013: Horizon is NOT a real credit card.
+Quick Overview for 2017: Horizon is NOT a real credit card.
 Instead, it is an account you can only use at once place (their website) to buy merchandise.
-In total, the fees for the card can run as much as $300 or more per year which is outrageous.
+In total, the fees for the card can run as much as $300 or more per year.
 They even say this on their website, here’s the fine print disclosure:

 That sounds almost too good to be true, right?
 Well that’s because this is not a bank and you’re not getting a traditional credit card.